Louis Strang

 Delegation and Skill Signaling in Financial Investment

-with Fabian Hoffmann (work in progress)
+with Fabian Hoffmann (draft available soon)